 Schedule: Monday - Thursday: 8:00a - 5:00p | Friday: 8:00a - 2:00p

 Hepatitis C is a viral infection that attacks the liver.
 Most people infected with the hepatitis C virus have no symptoms.
-In fact, most don't know they have the infection until liver damage shows up, sometimes decades later, or through detection during a routine medical exam.
+Most don't know they have the infection until liver damage shows up, sometimes decades later, or through detection during a routine medical exam.

 Hepatitis C usually produces no signs or symptoms during its earliest stages.
 When signs and symptoms do occur, they may include: